The Adventure of Little Ralph: Plot

-In the game, a demon named Valgo has come to town, transformed an adult swordsman named Ralph into a small child, and kidnapped his girlfriend.
+Demons have invaded the world of humans.
+Unable to resist, humanity places its faith in the Holy Sword, a legendary weapon said to appear when the world is in danger.
+When a young man named Ralph attempts to stand up to the demons, their leader, Valgo, casts a spell that turns him into a helpless child.
+Ralph's friend Leticia attempts to protect him from the demons using her magical powers, but is abducted by Valgo.
+The Holy Sword then appears before Ralph and tasks him with wielding it to save the world from demons.

+Ralph's pursuit leads him to a lost continent which the demons are using as their base of operations.
+In the Ice Stronghold, he confronts and defeats Valgo, but remains trapped as a child.
+Valgo reveals that the demons are working with a human magician, Destarroza, who has Leticia captive in the flying Broaver Castle and that Ralph can only break the spell by defeating Destarroza.

+Ralph infiltrates Broaver Castle to confront Destarroza, who reveals that Leticia is a descendant of the ancient civilisation that created the castle.
+He intends to control the castle through Leticia in order to conquer the world.
+Ralph defeats Destarroza, breaking the spell and freeing Leticia, who uses her powers to move the castle away from the world's surface before it self-destructs.
+The Holy Sword shields the pair from the explosion and returns them to their home.

 Development

 New Corp was formed by out of the arcade game center community in Kashiwazaki, Niigata Japan.
 They released Boxer's Road, a boxing game for the PlayStation in 1995.

-Development on the game began in 1991.
-The original platform it was development for was the Sharp X68000 home computer before eventually moving to the PlayStation.
+Development on the game began in 1991, initially for the X68000 home computer before moving to the PlayStation.
 Designer Aoyagi Ryuta cites Wonder Boy, Rastan, and Quartet as influences.
 The motivation of the dev team at the time, was that platformers were already starting to wane, and they took it as a challenge to make a great platforming game.

 The music was composed by Hiroki Kuroonuma, Naoki Tsuchiya, and Hideki Sato.
 The score was made collaboratively, and aimed to evoke sounds from the 80's.
 Tsuchiya did all of the sound effects himself.

 When The Adventure of Little Ralph was released, it was one of the few two-dimensional games released during that time period, and there was far more interest in three-dimensional games.
 Other two-dimensional games such as Skullmonkeys had sold poorly, and Castlevania: Symphony of the Night had relatively low sales.